fraktalio/fmodel-rust/README.md

 ## Fearless Concurrency

 `fmodel-rust` lets you choose between **single-threaded async** and **multi-threaded async** via a feature flag.
+Concurrency and async programming do not require a multi-threaded environment.
+You can run async tasks on a single-threaded executor as well.

 | Single-threaded world | Multi-threaded world               |
 | --------------------- | ---------------------------------- |